Telephone: 01323 842049

 We have therefore decided that we will continue to board XL bully dogs and will review the situation on an annual basis.

-Our insurance company have agreed that our kennels meet the security requirements and they will insure us to take dogs which are on the banned list.
+Our insurance company have agreed that our kennels meet the security requirements and we are insured to take dogs which are on the banned list.
+The following restrictions apply

 .